nrdavid/whsun-docs/README.md

 > First off, thank you so much for contributing to our group's handbook.
 These contributions will help current and future group members excel in their research.

 1. Please create a branch to add/commit changes to followed with a pull request.
+Rebase your branch to the "main" branch before submitting your pull request.
 2. A reviewer will either accept or reject your request.